TheArcherST/aiogram_markups/README.md

 ```

-What I did?
-I'm set up specify middleware, that
-skip states if sent text or callback found in
+This will impact on markup defined above.
+Now,
+framework will check all incoming updates
-any button pattern.
+if an update matches any button of defined markups.

-> Note:
-> You can configure if button call raise state
-> skip.
-Just give to button argument
-> `ignore_state` to initialization method.
-Also
-> you can set default call answer on button in
-> argument `on_call`.
+If it is, the current state of dialog will
+be cleared.
+So plainly defined markups is
+supposed to be globally accessible.

+The ability of a button to interrupt current
+state is defined by its flag `ignore_state`.
+(True by default).
+You can define this flag during
+button assignation or provide default value for
+all buttons in markup by setting class-level variable
+`__ignore_state__`.

 Data keyboards
 --------------

-You can make keyboards with need data in buttons.
+You can make keyboards with data in buttons.
 Look at the following example:

 ```python